-Selected projection design credits: Channeling the King (Soho Playhouse); I Have Confidence: Rogers After Hammerstein (92nd St Y); Little Women (Madison Opera); Rock 'n Roll Refugee (Royal Family, NYC); Beaches (Drury Lane); Girlstar, Soon (Signature Theatre); Witnessed by the World (59E59); Ashes Under Gait City (Contemporary American Theatre Festival); Donald Margulies Tribute at The William Inge Festival; The Wizard of Oz (Surflight Theatre); Our Lady, Tongue of a Bird (New Repertory Theatre); Catapult on America’s Got Talent (Broadcast); Tony Trishka’s The Banjo Project (USM Portland, Tour); Reflections of a Rock Lobster (BCT, World Premiere); Owen Wingrave, Florencia en el Amazonas (BU Opera Institute); Our Girl In Trenton (BU New Play Initiative).
+Selected projection design credits: Grease (Winter Garden); Channeling the King (Soho Playhouse); I Have Confidence: Rogers After Hammerstein (92nd St Y); Little Women (Madison Opera); Rock 'n Roll Refugee (Royal Family, NYC); Beaches (Drury Lane); Girlstar, Soon (Signature Theatre); Witnessed by the World (59E59); Ashes Under Gait City (Contemporary American Theatre Festival); Donald Margulies Tribute at The William Inge Festival; The Wizard of Oz (Surflight Theatre); Our Lady, Tongue of a Bird (New Repertory Theatre); Catapult on America’s Got Talent (Broadcast); Tony Trishka’s The Banjo Project (USM Portland, Tour); Reflections of a Rock Lobster (BCT, World Premiere); Owen Wingrave, Florencia en el Amazonas (BU Opera Institute); Our Girl In Trenton (BU New Play Initiative).

 Scenic design credits include Shape of the Table, Pentecost, and The Prisoner's Dilemma for Burning Coal Theatre and The Cockpit Theatre (London); Krapp's Last Tape and The Dumb Waiter (Boston Center for American Performance); Norman Lear: Just Another Version of You (Film Theatrical Recreations, PBS).

 Matthew is a member of United Scenic Artists Local 829, has a BFA in theatre design from Boston University, and has served as a lecturer in the theatre design program at the Rutgers Mason Gross School of the Arts.
 In his fleeting spare time he flies airplanes.